philnewm/ansible-articles/ansible_molecule/getting_started/Ansible Molecule using Vagrant & Virtualbox.md

 ln: true
 ```
 ---
+You can find some explanation of all these settings in the [Ansible molecule docs](https://ansible.readthedocs.io/projects/molecule/getting-started/#inspecting-the-moleculeyml)
 > [!info]-
 > Assigning a network-interface using a `192.168.56.X` address is crucial here.
 > VirtualBox sets up two virtual networks  by default.